local_library Things to Keep in Mind

 How to Use the Definite Article "an"

-Use an when the noun ends with a nasal vowel.
+Use an when the noun ends in a nasal vowel.

 Let us consider the Creole expression Reken an (The shark).

-You should use the definite article an because the word Reken ends with the nasal vowel en.
+You should use the definite article an because the word Reken ends in the nasal vowel en.

 Consider These Examples